- 1. What does Mediation cost?

 Often, people who are reluctant at first to use the Mediation process change their minds when they are faced with the alternative of the court-based family law system and become educated about the advantages and disadvantages of each system.

-We are happy to help prospective clients become educated about the pros and cons of each process so that you and your family can find the best process fit.
+I am happy to help prospective clients become educated about the pros and cons of each process so that you and your family can find the best process fit.